giuliandrimba/spritefy-animation/README.md

 You can set callbacks for the following animation events:

-1. **animation.onStart** - Triggered when the animation starts
+1. **onStart** - Triggered when the animation starts

 		$("#my_el").animation.onStart = function() { console.log("on start")}

-2. **animation.onIteration** - Triggered for each time the animation changes the keyframe
+2. **onIteration** - Triggered for each time the animation plays in the loop

 		$("#my_el").animation.onIteration = function() { console.log("on iteration")}

-3. **animation.onEnd** - Triggered when the animation ends
+3. **onComplete** - Triggered when the animation ends

 		$("#my_el").animation.onEnd = function() { console.log("on end")}

+[See the Example]

+[See the Example]: http://www.giuliandrimba.com/labs/spritefy-animation/ "See the example"

 ## Spritefy-Build